mbabynames search ✿

 Karen Michelle

-"noble and strong" (Karen) meets "who is like God" (Michelle).
+"pure" (Karen) meets "who is like God" (Michelle).
 The combination reads as complete.
 Neither name overshadows the other.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Bold contrast